Book a Free Consultation

 Drafting Affidavits in Family Court Proceedings

-An affidavit is a written statement, either sworn or affirmed, used as evidence in court.
-It is a crucial document in legal proceedings, particularly in the Federal Circuit and Family Court of Australia (FCFCOA).
-Here is a guide to understanding and drafting affidavits.
+An affidavit is a written statement that a person swears to be true, and courts use it as evidence.
+It plays a crucial role in legal proceedings, especially in the Federal Circuit and Family Court of Australia (FCFCOA).
+This guide explains how to understand and draft effective affidavits.

 Importance of Affidavits